citp/privacy-policy-historical/d/di/din/ding.com.md

 ### About us

 [www.ezetop.com](http://www.ezetop.com/), [www.ding.com](http://www.ding.com/) and associated ezetop and Ding mobile applications (each the “ **Website** ”) are operated by, and the Top-up and Cheap Calls services (“ **Services** ”) are provided by, ezetop Unlimited Company (“ **ezetop** ”, “ **we** ” or “ **us** ”).
-We are registered in Ireland with registered number 422514 and we have our registered office at Brooklawn House, Shelbourne Road, Dublin 4, Ireland.
+We are registered in Ireland with registered number 422514 and we have our registered office at 3 Shelbourne Buildings, Crampton Avenue, Shelbourne Road, Ballsbridge, Dublin 4, Ireland.
 Our VAT number is 9576713i.
 Ding is a registered business name of ezetop.

 ezetop Online Services LLC is a wholly owned subsidiary of _ezetop_.
-All correspondence in relation to any _ezetop_ company should be sent to Brooklawn House, Shelbourne Road, Dublin 4, Ireland.
+All correspondence in relation to any _ezetop_ company should be sent to 3 Shelbourne Buildings, Crampton Avenue, Shelbourne Road, Ballsbridge, Dublin 4, Ireland.

 ### What is _ezetop_ ’s Privacy and Cookies statement?